frejfrej/pr-tree/README.md

 * Provides a reviewer filter
   * filters pull requests of selected reviewer
   * highlights in red those where an effort is expected
+* Smart reload: Automatically updates the page when new data is available without full page refresh

 ## Installation
 * Clone this repository